-Theme our riaver ranking 111 worries me a lot.
+111 Disabled parking/access.
+If insufficient then I may turn up but not be able to attend.
+This worries me a lot.
 I feel our services has deteriorated since Pemberley Avenue merge into the De Parys Group.
 Worst thing ever in my experience.
 When expressed something is not possible due to my disability I have been made to feel I am being difficult.
-My recently deceased mother had horrendous experience just a few weeks Negative 112 before passing away and there is no option on the phone for other options such as to request a fit note or talk to the practice manager.
+My recently deceased mother had horrendous experience just a few weeks before passing away and there is no option on the phone for other options such as to request a fit note or talk to the practice manager.
 This is not good enough.
 I wish I could be looked after by my previous GP who retired from a different surgery in 2016 as he was a people person.
 Now, as a patient, even the most vulnerable are made to feel they are an inconvenience to the surgery staff.
-You mentioned car parking but this has already become a massive issue with prohibitive Negative costs 113 The cost of car parking Negative 114 You are bringing together services from 4 sites onto 1, environmentally causing more travel mostly by car, then providing no dedicated parking causing patients tovtry and find parking elsewhere.
+Negative 112 You mentioned car parking but this has already become a massive issue with prohibitive costs Negative 113 The cost of car parking Negative 114 You are bringing together services from 4 sites onto 1, environmentally causing more travel mostly by car, then providing no dedicated parking causing patients tovtry and find parking elsewhere.
 Negative 115 Cost of parking at the hub is more expensive than De Parys Avenue.
 Negative 116 Environmental impact of more people driving.
 Car parking needs to be readily available at no cost Negative 117 The cost and availability of parking is a big issue for me.
 Negative 118 From a selfish perspective I live just across the road from the new surgery so for me it will be very useful though for people who travel by car it will be more expensive as it is quite a distance to any free parking zones Negative 119 Not immediately on a bus route for those without own transport.
 Limited parking at North Wing site and that is available at cost.
 Negative 120 Considering how busy Gilbert Hitchcock is alone and already difficulties parking (including pedestrian safety) I feel this is a very poorly thought out placement for combining 4 other surgeries!
 Ridiculous.
 Negative 121 There is limited parking in the site and the charges are high.
 With the cost living crisis the cost of parking must be reviewed.
 And additional parking spaces must be found to support the staff Negative 122 Bromham Branch currently serves a large (and expanding) village with a lot of older residents, who would now need to travel much further to appointments, congesting the roads where a number of new houses are also being built.
 Negative 123 The cost of parking will increased.
-Even though you are in the same building as tje other service it's like you can get quick access to anything Negative 124 Negative 125 Negative 126 Negative 127 Parking for those who live too far away or are unable to walk .
-There isn't much scope for increased parking at the Kimbolton Road site Negative 128 Negative 129 Negative 130 Parking and cost of!!!
-Negative 131 Parking may be an issue and the cost Negative
+Even though you are in the same building as tje other service it's like you can get quick access to anything Negative 124 Continuity of care, difficult and expensive parking, patient confidentiality, patient centred care Negative 125 Cost of parking and IF there is parking- causing being late to appointment Negative 126 Negative Parking for those who live too far away or are unable to walk .
+There isn't much scope for increased parking at the Kimbolton Road site Negative 128 Negative 129 Negative 130 • • Negative Parking may be an issue and the cost Negative -